 The body of your business plan should cover several areas in detail.
 Remember that you will need to give some good reasons for establishing the business.

 You will need to briefly talk about the business goals, for example, whether ambitious growth is desired or a regular, steady trading level.

 Furthermore, you will need to explain what your business will do in simple terms; highlighting any features that set it apart from rivals.

-Also, you will need to include market and competitor information; outlining what part of the market you are targeting, key competitors and what differentiates you from them.
+Also, you will need to include market and competitor information.
+This will help to outline what part of the market you are targeting, key competitors, and what differentiates you from them.

 This will enable your would-be or potential investors to understand your clear goal and intention to positively compete with your rivals.

 Finance is an important aspect of any business plan.
 This is why you will need to think about your sales and marketing strategy.

 You will have to include information on how the product or service will be priced, channels to market, advertising, and marketing plans.